sntcristian/zibaldoned/README.md

 # ZibaldonED

-## extract silver annotations for Entity Dinking from digitalzibaldone
+## extract silver annotations for Entity Disambiguation from digitalzibaldone

 This repository contains data and source code used to extract silver annotations from the [DigitalZibaldone](https://digitalzibaldone.net/), a web platform that contains an XML/TEI editions of Giacomo Leopardi's *Zibaldone di pensieri*.